-What Dhoni enjoying is a result of all the hard work done by the above mentioned greatest players.
+What Dhoni enjoying is a result of all the hard work done by the previously mentioned greatest players.
 They formed the team and handed it over it to him.
-So the success, which dhoni enjoys should be attributed to these players as well.
-He has won a T20 World Cup and it made him sky-rocket to fame, which i think is totally unfair.
+So the success, which Dhoni enjoys should be attributed to these players as well.
+He has won a T20 World Cup and it made him skyrocket to fame, which I think is totally unfair.
 Also, he doesn’t appreciate the experienced players, when they play well.
-May be I am so biased against Dhoni, but the fact is that Dhoni Can never claim to be the greatest captain as of date simply for winning lone T20 WC, an IPL and a CL 20-20.
+Maybe I am so biased against Dhoni, but the fact is that Dhoni Can never claim to be the greatest captain as of date simply for winning lone T20 WC, an IPL and a CL 20-20.

 The worst part is when some players like Sanjay Manjerekar Compare Dhoni with Sachin, with regards to captaincy.
-Come on Sanjay, Sachin was given one of the team, which could never perform, once he got out.
-When you compare Sachin and Dada, I support you, but comparing sachin to Dhoni is ridiculous.
+Come on Sanjay, Sachin was given one of the teams, which could never perform, once he got out.
+When you compare Sachin and Dada, I support you, but comparing Sachin to Dhoni is ridiculous.

 Dhoni can be called as Best Captain, only when he can produce results consistently playing against the stronger countries in their dens.
 Also his captaincy can be hailed for the success of Indian cricket, only in aftermath of retirement of Dravid, Sachin and Laxman.
 They are irreplaceable, but still can he form a team to reckon with as Ganguly did when some old horses left the cricketing world?
 Only time can tell,whether Dhoni can go on to become the Greatest captain.
 Until then respect his victories and support him, but don’t go overboard in praising him and put him on a pedestal.